 Role Key Responsibilities Site Manager / Mine Manager Allocate adequate resources to implement this plan and meet obligations to identify and protect items with historic and cultural heritage value.
 Secure the location of any unexpected finds or potential human skeletal remains.
-Undertake and/or authorise reporting to the Heritage Branch, Department of Lands, Planning and the Environment regarding the discovery of unexpected finds.
+Undertake and/or authorise reporting to the Heritage Branch regarding the discovery of unexpected finds.
 Undertake and/or authorise reporting to the Aboriginal Areas Protection Authority and Central Land Council regarding unauthorised entry or interference with sacred sites/RWAs.
 Undertake and/or authorise reporting to the Northern Territory Police regarding the discovery of human skeletal remains.
 Environmental Manager Ensure the cultural heritage management and mitigation measures identified in this plan are implemented.
 Ensure inclusion of cultural heritage awareness training in site inductions and tool-box talks through input into induction documentation and sign off sheets.
 Coordinate relevant specialist subcontractors to conduct further works as specified in this plan.
 Act as a point of contact for Project personnel regarding this plan, and provide guidance and additional training as required.
 Update this plan as required.
 Maintain records of past plans and archaeological survey reports.
 Arrange for yearly review of the CHMP.
 Ensure any actions taken are included in the monthly, half yearly and annual performance review.
 Environment Team Members Manage community consultation with Indigenous stakeholders and Traditional Owners.
 Distribute copies of this plan to stakeholders for review prior to its adoption, and as required over the life of the Project.
 Arrange site based meeting regarding potential impacts to items with historic or cultural heritage value.
 Develop a Communications Plan to keep stakeholders informed about the implementation of this CHMP.
 Maintain records of stakeholder consultation.
 Log complaints in accordance with the Environmental Management Plan (Section 6.7 and Appendix B).
+Act as a point of contact for the community regarding this CHMP, and respond to enquiries and complaints as required.